laravel-enso/documentation/docs/backend/action-logger.md

 - comes with the `ActionLogs` trait that defines the relationship to the `ActionLog` model, and should be included in your user model
 - each entry will record `user_id`, `url`, `route` name, http `method` verb and timestamps

-## Demo

-For live examples and demos, you may visit [laravel-enso.com](https://www.laravel-enso.com)

 ## Usage

-This package works exclusively within the [Enso](https://github.com/laravel-enso/Enso) ecosystem.

-The front end assets that utilize this api are present in the [ui](https://github.com/enso-ui/ui) package.

 1. Include the `action-logger` middleware on the routes that you want covered

 2. Add the `ActionLogs` trait on your user model, so you may retrieve the user's  actions

 ::: warning

 Since the logged info contains the user_id, this means you cannot use the middleware on routes where the user information is unavailable (e.g. the user is not authenticated).

 :::

+## Contributions

+are welcome.
+Pull requests are great, but issues are good too.

-## Notes
+## License

-The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.

-Within Laravel Enso, the list of actions for an user are available in each user's profile page.
+This package is released under the MIT license.